Kail48/cloco-back-end/README.md

 To run this project locally, follow these steps:

-1. Clone this repository: `git clone https://github.com/your-username/task-tracker.git`
+1. Clone this repository: `git clone https://github.com/Kail48/cloco-back-end.git`
-2. Navigate to the project directory: `cd task-tracker`
+2. Navigate to the project directory: `cd cloco-back-end`
 3. Create a virtual environment: `python -m venv venv`
 4. Activate the virtual environment:
    - On Windows: `venv\Scripts\activate`
    - On macOS and Linux: `source venv/bin/activate`
 5. Install project dependencies: `pip install -r requirements.txt`
+6. Run the script to initialize the database: `python init_db.py`
-6. Run the application: `python app.py`
+6. Run the application: `python main.py`

 ## Usage

-1. Start the application: `python app.py`
+1. Start the application: `python main.py`
 2. Open your web browser and go to: `http://localhost:5000`

-3. Register a new user account or log in if you already have one.
-4. Use the interface to add, edit, and manage your tasks.
+more description will be added soon